-This jalapeno artichoke dip is seriously addictive.
-It’s creamy AND cheesy with roasted jalapeños, artichoke hearts, and tons of flavor.
+This roasted jalapeno artichoke dip is seriously addictive.
+It’s cream and cheesy with roasted jalapenos, artichoke hearts, and tons of flavor!

 Tried and true, this jalapeno artichoke dip pleases even the pickiest of eaters.
 It’s basically a copycat version of the Aldi jalapeño artichoke dip, but this version is totally easy to make.
 We use roasted jalapeños for this dip, which makes a huge difference in flavor.
 They’re fast, they’re easy, and they’re a game changer!

 - 3/4 cup Roasted Jalapeños (about 5-6 large jalapeños)

 - 1 cup Whole Milk Plain Greek Yogurt *

 - 1 tsp.
 Garlic Powder

 - 5 oz. shredded Monterey Jack Cheese *, plus more for topping

 - Pickled Jalapenos (optional, as garnish)

 an asterisk * indicates an important ingredient note mentioned below.

 Greek Yogurt : Whole milk (or full-fat) Greek yogurt is all I use for this recipe.
 I do not recommend non-fat Greek yogurt, which is made with skim milk and will change the flavor and texture of this artichoke dip.
 I also love to make this dip with 1/2 cup whole milk Greek yogurt and 1/2 cup sour cream!
 (I used both of them for the recipe video that you can see here).
 You could also use sour cream entirely in place of Greek yogurt if you prefer!